 An example of a medication error is taking an over-the-counter product that contains acetaminophen while you’re already taking prescription pain medicine that contains this exact ingredient.
 This mistake could cause you to take more than the recommended dose of acetaminophen, putting yourself at risk of liver damage.

-Childbirth injuries include brain injuries, broken bones, damaged nerves, and failure to provide a medically necessary caesarean section.
+Childbirth injuries include brain injuries, broken bones, damaged nerves, and failure to provide a medically necessary cesarean section.
 These birth injuries can also be caused by a medical provider’s poor prenatal care, failure to anticipate birth complications, misidentification of birth defects, and more.

 Because birth-related injuries and medical malpractice law can involve complex medical and legal issues, it’s often essential to get advice or representation from a Montgomery County, PA medical malpractice lawyer.
 For help, look no further than the expert childbirth injury lawyers at Rubin, Glickman, Steinberg & Gifford.

 The Hippocratic Oath requires a new physician to swear to do no harm to patients and to uphold specific ethical standards in the practice of medicine.
 When a physician makes harmful or injurious patient mistakes, they can be held liable monetarily for not providing a reasonable standard of care.
 Failure to meet reasonable standards of patient care in Pennsylvania may constitute legally actionable medical malpractice.